Professional edition active

 Sex-limited inheritance

 A trait that appears in only one sex is called sex-limited.
 Sex-limited inheritance is distinct from X-linked inheritance, which refers to traits carried on the X chromosome.
 Sex-limited inheritance, perhaps more correctly called sex-influenced inheritance, refers to special cases in which sex hormones and other physiologic differences between males and females alter the expressivity and penetrance of a gene.
-For example, premature baldness (known as male-pattern baldness) is an autosomal dominant trait, but such baldness is rarely expressed in females and then usually only after menopause.
+For example, premature baldness (known as male-pattern baldness) is an autosomal dominant trait, but such baldness is rarely expressed in females and usually only after menopause.

 Genomic imprinting